 The first event was staged on Saturday 18th November 1995 and attracted a larger than expected field of 10 Solo Runners and 40 Four Person Teams.
 The event has run every year since except for 2016 when the schedule was broken by the severe Kaikoura Earthquake and had to be cancelled for logistical and safety reasons.
 Further disruption occurred the following year when the northern approach of the Clarence River Bridge was washed away by flood waters just weeks before the event.
-In an attempt to maintain continuity an alternative 60 km course was hastily scoped out starting from the Sedgemere Sleep-out in the Rainbow and ending at the same finish line in Hanmer Springs Village.
+In an attempt to maintain continuity an alternative 60 km course was hastily scoped out: this started from the Sedgemere Sleep-out in the Rainbow and ended at the same finish line in Hanmer Springs Village.

 A Two Person Relay event was added to the itinerary in 1997, giving marathon loving athletes the option to compete.

 Participation in the event has fluctuated over the years from the high turnout of 2012 & 2013 when 71 & 70 Teams and 7 Soloists competed, to the low years of 2001 & 2002 when only 26 & 24 Teams and 2 & 4 Solo runners competed.
 However, the event has regularly attracted over 50 Teams and 10 Soloists.

 The Molesworth Run has always been known as a social and fun loving event, which is especially emphasised by the hilarious bard renditions that are the highlight of every prize giving function.

 The success of the event has always been secure under a close knit and effective management team who have largely stuck together for over 20 years and the dedicated support of many devoted runners who keep returning year after year.

 May this iconic event on the New Zealand Running Calendar continue on for many years to come.